TypiCal25/Knowledge/Career/Skills/Web2/MERN/Typescript.md

 The `never` data type is assignable to every type but no type is assignable to the `never` data type.
 # Functions
 In JavaScript, it is important to note that everything is an Object.
 By this property, a function can have properties as well as be callable.
 Keeping this in mind, a function can also be called as a Constructor.
-If we want to set it capable of creating an object, then you
+If we want to set it capable of creating an object, then it should be part of its prototype property.

+In TypeScript, the easiest way to describe a function is through a function expression.